 Train Rides

-What I really like to do in January is taking the train up in the Alps, where you’ll be taken through a winter wonderland.
+What I really like to do in January is take the train up in the Alps, where you’ll be taken through a winter wonderland.

 The Glacier Express is probably the most famous train line in Switzerland, but there are also some cheap alternatives, such as the Matterhorn Gotthard Bahn, which connects Zermatt to Disentis and from Andermatt to Goschenen.